Test in a live environment

 The variable PDF hosts the PDF document for processing while FileContent will store all reporting components in the PDF file using the contents from the provided data source.

-Creating, manipulating, editing, and formatting PDF files using .NET Library is a difficult task.
+Creating, manipulating, editing, and formatting PDF files using a .NET Library is a difficult task.
 Using TX Text Control allows you to build PDF documents programmatically.
 TX Text Control manages page widths, pagination, borders, titles, and paragraph breaks automatically.
 To generate pixel-perfect PDF documents, all these elements can be customized.

 TX Text Control offers numerous ways of importing PDF files and may be transformed into editable formats such as MS Word.
 These papers can be edited and saved in various formats.